Flamingos In The Men's Room: How Zoos And Aquariums Handle Hurricanes

 That element of adapting is key when preparing for disasters at animal care facilities — learning from past surprises to better prep for the future.

-Zoo Miami's former aviary, Wings of Asia, for example, was decimated by Hurricane Andrew, despite staff's prior preparation.
+Zoo Miami's former aviary, Wings of Asia, for example, was decimated by Hurricane Andrew, despite the staff's prior preparation.

 "Although the netting for that aviary was tested for 150 mph winds," Magill says, "it was not tested to be able to withstand the impact of a mobile home that was picked up in those winds and launched into the aviary like a torpedo."